 “The lack of progress in decarbonisation in emerging markets is particularly concerning, given their faster GDP growth and rising share of global energy consumption,” Fitch said.
 Emerging markets, including India, Brazil, and Russia, have been slow to reduce their reliance on fossil fuels, and CO2 emissions have continued to rise as industrial output expands and energy demand grows.

-Underinvestment in Clean Energy
+Underinvestment in clean energy

 One of the primary reasons for the poor performance in emerging markets is underinvestment in clean energy projects.
 Despite growing energy demands, many of these economies have not invested enough in renewable energy, energy efficiency, and other decarbonisation technologies.